The WhoWeLost Project

 Originally conceived as a site to honor the memory of Covid-19 victims in Kentucky, WhoWeLostKY has now evolved and broadened its focus to be inclusive of the devastating losses in the Commonwealth due to the recent floods and tornadoes.
 The same core principles apply: No judgments, no comments, no trolls.
 WhoWeLostKY is a curated, safe space for remembrances of loss, in all its forms.

-Shelter Their Stories
+Shelter Their Story

 Both WhoWeLost.org and WhoWeLostKY.org are safe spaces for remembrance.
 Designed to represent the ideas of both absence and presence, the sites are quiet, respectful, and supportive.